pGreme/3-evaluate-news/README.md

 npm i -D mini-css-extract-plugin npm i -D optimize-css-assets-webpack-plugin terser-webpack-plugin

-3. Melde dich für eine API Key bei meaningcloud.com an
+3. Log in for the API Key at meaningcloud.com
-	1. Installiere die dotenv package npm install dotenv
+	1. Install dotenv package
+	npm install dotenv
-	2. Erstelle eine .env Datei im Rootverzeichnis und setze deinen Key ein:
+	2. Build a .env file in the root directory and fill in your Key:
 	API_KEY=**************************

-4. Starte das Projekt
+4. Start the projekt
 npm run build-prod` | Build project npm start | Run project

-5. Öffne den Browser auf http://localhost:8060/
+5. Open the browser on http://localhost:8060/